Pathologists' Assistant - Certified

 ESSENTIAL RESPONSIBILITIES / DUTIES:

-* Attends various hospital committees as directed by Manager.
+Attends various hospital committees as directed by manager or team lead.

 (The above statements in this job description are intended to depict the general nature and level of work assigned to the employee(s) in this job.
 The above is not intended to represent an exhaustive list of accountable duties and responsibilities required).